b-irb/sigma16-emulator/README.md

     main()
 ```

-This will create a shared object which the Python interpreter can load, this provides some convenience functions for Python.

 The executable is the raw machine code produced by the [official](https://jtod.github.io/home/Sigma16/releases/3.1.2/app/Sigma16.html) Sigma16 assembler.
 A demonstration of the emulator usage is shown below.